LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-The allowance rate ranges from 48% to 52% across the examiner's art units.
-Detailed per-art-unit records are available separately.
+Allowance rates range from 48% to 52% across the examiner's art units with substantial records.

 ◈ RESPONDING TO AN OFFICE ACTION